dell/dellemc-openmanage-ansible-modules/docs/modules/ome_smart_fabric.rst

 ----------

   state (optional, str, present)
-    ``present`` creates a new fabric or modifies an existing fabric.
+    \ :literal:`present`\  creates a new fabric or modifies an existing fabric.

-    ``absent`` deletes an existing fabric.
+    \ :literal:`absent`\  deletes an existing fabric.

     Notes: The create, modify, or delete fabric operation takes around 15-20 minutes to complete.
 It is recommended not to start an another operation until the current operation is completed.

   name (True, str, None)
-    Provide the *name* of the fabric to be created, deleted or modified.
+    Provide the \ :emphasis:`name`\  of the fabric to be created, deleted or modified.

   new_name (optional, str, None)
-    Provide the *name* of the fabric to be modified.
+    Provide the \ :emphasis:`name`\  of the fabric to be modified.

   description (optional, str, None)